-DOJ/FTC 2007 IP Report at 84-85.
+53 Standard Oil Co. v.
+United States, 283 U.S. 163 (1931); DOJ/FTC 2007 IP Report at 84-85.

-sources that will enable the licensees to produce a good or service.
+being pooled should be reviewed to determine whether that technology needs to be pooled with the others to fulfill the purpose of the pool and provide potential licensees with a package of technologies from different sources that will enable the licensees to produce a good or service.
 If the pool has only the technologies needed to fulfill the purpose of the pool, then the pool is probably pro-competitive; it enables a stronger offering to potential licensees and access to the market for the owners of the technologies.
 In that case, even if the pool will be the only source of such a package of technologies, its creation is unlikely to be challenged as anti-competitive.

 If the technologies that are being pooled are not blocking, complementary, or a basic technology and its improvements, then the business reasons for creating the pool should be determined.
-Concerns that may be raised by these considerations are amplified if the parties are actual or potential competitors outside the pool, in the area that is covered by the pool, especially if they hold significant market positions.
+Concerns that may be raised by these considerations are amplified if the parties are actual or potential competitors outside the pool, in the area that is covered by the pool, especially if they hold significant market positions.54

 If in fact the technologies being pooled are substitutes for each other, so that they are really competing technologies and practicing one of them will not infringe on any of the others, the better approach may be for the technologies not to be pooled but for the technology owners to compete for licensees and license their technologies independently.
 The pool may include more technology than is warranted.
 However, if the "duplicative" technologies cannot be fully utilized on a "standalone" basis, but must be combined with other technologies that are available only in the pool, that may justify including those "duplicative" technologies in the pool.
-48 One approach may be to have all technologies be contributed to the pool on a non-exclusive basis and to remove the "duplicative" technologies from the pool, so that the "duplicative" technologies can be licensed in competition with the pool, perhaps in a competing pool together with complementary technology that was contributed to the pool on a non-exclusive basis.
+55 One approach may be to have all technologies be contributed to the pool on a non-exclusive basis and to remove the "duplicative" technologies from the pool, so that the "duplicative" technologies can be licensed in competition with the pool, perhaps in a competing pool together with complementary technology that was contributed to the pool on a nonexclusive basis.

-The federal antitrust agencies have favored the use of third party technical experts to determine which technologies should be included in the pool, and some major patent pools have been organized with such a system.49
+The federal antitrust agencies have favored the use of third party technical experts to determine which technologies should be included in the pool, and some major patent pools have been organized with such a system.56